 * 1 tsp of cornstarch previously dissolved in 1 to 2 tablespoons of cold water.

 Sear the bacon over medium heat until crisp.
 Remove from the pan and allow it to drain on a paper towel.
 Pour the port into the clean pan and mix in the lamb stock and jelly.
 Bring the ingredients to a boil, and simmer for 5 minutes.
 Whisk in the cornstarch and continue stirring until slightly thickened.
 Serve the sauce for lamb rack on the side.

 Who can’t remember the delectable tart, yet slightly sweet taste of cranberry sauce?
 Traditionally, this is served with turkey or beef dishes, but it makes a wonderful sauce for lamb as well.

 * 1 bag of fresh or frozen cranberries

 * 2/3-cup of white sugar

 * 1 tsp orange zest

 * 1 cup orange juice

 Wash and clean the cranberries.
 Place the sugars, orange juice, in a small pot and boil.
 Stir the mixture constantly until the sugar dissolves.
 Add cranberries and orange zest to the mixture and bring to a boil.
 Reduce the heat and simmer until the cranberries pop.
 This usually takes about 10 to 15 minutes.
 Serve as sauce for leg of lamb.

 These are just a few of the possibilities to use as sauces for lamb but they certainly tend to be the most popular.
-They are all delicious with lamb cooked in any way.
+They are all delicious with lamb cooked in every way.
 Which of these do you think is the best sauce for lamb?